China iPhone sales strong, Apple tells investors as Huawei threat looms

 Qualcomm is also facing new competition from Huawei's chips, but said on Wednesday it does not expect Huawei's re-entry into the market to affect its relationship with Chinese smartphone companies.

-(Reporting by Yuvraj Malik in Bengaluru and Stephen Nellis in San Francisco, additional reporting by Arsheeya Bajwa and Harshita Varghese in Bengaluru; Writing by Sayantani Ghosh.
-Editing by Gerry Doyle)
+(Reporting by Yuvraj Malik in Bengaluru， Stephen Nellis in San Francisco and Yelin Mo in Beijing, additional reporting by Arsheeya Bajwa and Harshita Varghese in Bengaluru; Writing by Sayantani Ghosh; Editing by Gerry Doyle)

 ((yuvraj.malik@thomsonreuters.com;))